grammyjs/website/site/docs/resources/comparison.md

 grammY has its roots in Telegraf, so here is a brief summary of how these frameworks relate historically.

-#### Some History

-Telegraf is an amazing library, and grammY would not be where it is without it.
+When grammY was created, Telegraf was an amazing library, and grammY would not be where it is without it.
 However, Telegraf used to be written in JavaScript (in v3).
 The rare type annotations were manually added and poorly maintained, so they were incomplete, incorrect, and outdated.
 Strong type annotations are a crucial aspect of any serious library for the tooling support they enable, and because it allows you to iterate significantly faster on your code base.